jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

 Some of the arguments include:

--  ``tau``: by default, the input features are treated as a constant current injected into an RC circuit. ``tau`` is the RC time constant of the circuit.
+-  ``tau``: the RC time constant of the circuit.
+By default, the input features are treated as a constant current injected into an RC circuit.
 A higher ``tau`` will induce slower firing.
--  ``threshold``: the membrane potential the RC circuit must charge to before it can fire.
-All features below the threshold are clipped to fire at the final possible spike time.
+-  ``threshold``: the membrane potential firing threshold.
+Input values below this threshold do not have a closed-form solution, as the input current is insufficient to drive the membrane up to the threshold.
+All values below the threshold are clipped and assigned to the final time step.

 2.3.1 Raster plot
 ^^^^^^^^^^^^^^^^^

-We’ll start with a raster this time.

 ::